ricardosantosfc/savedforest-frontend-public/README.md

 ## Documentation

-- [saveDforest Documentation](https://ricardosantosfc.github.io/savedforest-documentation/savedforest_documentation.pdf) - Details the projects' structure and source code, along with prerequisite specifications, setup procedures, and instructions for local execution and deployment.
+- [savedforest-documentation](https://ricardosantosfc.github.io/savedforest-documentation/savedforest_documentation.pdf) - Details the projects' structure and source code, along with prerequisite specifications, setup procedures, and instructions for local execution and deployment.